 Malthe Sporring

 I am a PhD student of Clark Barwick at the University of Edinburgh.
-I am interested in homotopy theory, in particular homotopy groups of spheres, chromatic homotopy theory, and (higher) category theory.
-I am also an experienced user of the online assessment system STACK.
-When I’m not thinking about mathematics I may be swing dancing, playing chess or photographing birds.
+I am interested in homotopy theory and (higher) category theory.
+I am also interested in theorem proving via LEAN and automated assessment via STACK.
+When I’m not thinking about mathematics, I may be swing dancing or bouldering.

 Notes